recklessrashdan/recklessrashdan.github.io/README.md

 # recklessrashdan.github.io

-Hi, welcome to my personal website!
+Hi, welcome to my website!
-I'm 16 years old and created this site to share my projects, interests, and a bit about myself.
+I'm a beginner and created this site to share my projects, interests, and a bit about myself.
 The site is built and hosted using GitHub Pages.
 All the files you see here are what make the website work.

 ## What’s Here